hack3rs.ca network-security

 baseline-normal-before-debugging

-• $A normal TCP handshake shows SYN -> SYN/ACK -> ACK before application data.
+• $A TCP handshake completes SYN -> SYN-ACK -> ACK in under one round-trip time before any application data appears.

 concept-breakdown-and-mastery